 Definition of NumPy Round

-A Random Round is a function that works mathematically and performs a rounding off operation when we provide an input array of different float or decimal elements that we wanted to round the digits off to our desired number of positions and numpy round function by default do not need a decimal position argument by default it rounds off and we option if we wanted to declare the number of decimal positions we wanted to round.
+A Random Round is a function that works mathematically and performs a rounding-off operation when we provide an input array of different float or decimal elements that we want to round the digits off to our desired number of positions.
+The numpy round function, by default, does not need a decimal position argument it rounds off, and we option if we wanted to declare the number of decimal positions we want to round.

 Syntax: